priiduneemre/btcd-cli4j/README.md

 A list of all *bitcoind* API commands currently supported by btcd-cli4j can be found in the `Commands` enum (see [here](https://github.com/priiduneemre/btcd-cli4j/blob/master/src/main/java/com/neemre/btcdcli4j/Commands.java) for more details).

 btcd-cli4j follows a layered architecture in that the actions needed to communicate with the Bitcoin network have been separated into multiple levels of abstraction.
 The central interface used to invoke *bitcoind* API commands (`BtcdClient`) is solely concerned with Bitcoin-specific entity mapping & business logic and does not know anything about JSON-RPC or HTTP.
-Internally, `BtcdClient` relies on `JsonRpcClient` for managing cross-application communication and adherence to the JSON-RPC standard. `JsonRpcClient`, in turn, utilizes the interface provided by `SimpleHttpClient` to tunnel every bit of its JSON-RPC traffic over HTTP.
+Internally, `BtcdClient` relies on `JsonRpcClient` for managing cross-application communication and adherence to the JSON-RPC standard. `JsonRpcClient`, in turn, utilizes the interface provided by `SimpleHttpClient` to tunnel all JSON-RPC traffic over HTTP.
 Both the `JsonRpcClient` and `SimpleHttpClient` classes rely on external service providers internally (*Jackson JSON Processor* and *Apache HttpComponents Client* for the time being) which should be relatively easy to replace, were the need to arise.

 By default, all incoming & outgoing decimal values (*i.e.* amounts, balances, ping times etc) are transformed into `BigDecimal`s with a scale of 8 and rounding mode of `RoundingMode.HALF_UP` by btcd-cli4j.